Low Calorie, Intermittent and 24-Hour Fasts Explained

 24 Hour Fast

-You avoid eating any calories for a 24-hour period, once or twice a week.
+You avoid eating any calories for 24-hours, once or twice a week.
 You can (and should) drink water or other non-caloric beverages during the fast.

 The most popular versions of this program don’t require you really change what you’re eating.
 You aren’t expected to count calories or worry too much about meal composition.
 Simply avoiding food, one or two full days a week, is enough to create a calorie deficit and weight loss.
 Common sense is encouraged.
 Eating a cookie is OK but wolfing down the entire bag isn’t.